ymkm/microbatch/README.md

 To use the micro-batching library:

-1. Implement the `Job` interface for your specific job type
+1. Implement the `Job` interface for your specific job type.
 1. Provide an implementation of `BatchProcessor`
-1. Create a `MicroBatchingProcessor` instance, passing in your `BatchProcessor` and configuring batch size and frequency
+1. Create a `MicroBatchingProcessor` instance, passing in your `BatchProcessor` and configuring batch size and frequency.
 1. Submit jobs to the `MicroBatchingProcessor` using `submitJob()`.
-This returns a `Deferred<JobResult>` promise that can be awaited to obtain the job result
+This returns a `Deferred<JobResult>` promise that can be awaited to obtain the job result.
-1. When all jobs have been submitted, call `shutdown()` to ensure all remaining jobs are processed before the processor shuts down
+1. When all jobs have been submitted, call `shutdown()` to ensure all remaining jobs are processed before the processor shuts down.

 ```kotlin
 // Implement your Job